Gatorland has a social distancing scheme that is so very Florida

 A serious safety message, too

 Behind the Skunk Ape campaign lies a serious safety message.
-Gaterland has posted its safety efforts online, and they include:
+Gatorland has posted its safety efforts online, and they include:

 -- All queues have been marked for distancing from admissions and rides to shows and food venues.